kora-projects/kora-docs/mkdocs/docs/en/documentation/openapi-codegen.md

 ## Recommendations { #recommendations }

-???+ warning "Advice"
+???+ tip "Advice"

-    In case you have something that is not created by the plugin, or the behavior is different from what you want or other versions, you should carefully check the [plugin configuration](#configuration) settings and examine them, as they may affect the results of how classes are created.
+    If something is not generated by the plugin, or behavior differs from expectations or from other versions, carefully check the [plugin configuration](#configuration) and study the settings, because they can affect how classes are generated.

-    Starting with `7.0.0` version of the plugin, the `SIMPLIFY_ONEOF_ANYOF` rule enabled by default at the `openapiNormalizer` parameter may lead to some not obvious generator results.
+    Starting with plugin version `7.0.0`, the `SIMPLIFY_ONEOF_ANYOF` rule enabled by default in `openapiNormalizer` can lead to some non-obvious generator results.